pcgentry/candy_machine/readme.md

 ## Let's find out:

 It looks like, **yes**, the date for Wuzzlpocalypse is significantly moved up when we use the Decision Tree model.
-It looks like our tree is reasonably good at feeding wuzzles and letting the gluttonous little buggers eat themselves to death.
+It looks like our tree is reasonably good at feeding wuzzles and letting the gluttonous little buggerslickthemselves to death.

 ![](images/random_nightly_licks.png)
 ![](images/dt_nightly_licks.png)